Skip to main content

 Capital Return represents the measurable financial lift created by the payment method itself:

-CR reframes payment choice as a capital allocation decision rather than a processing preference.
+CR reframes payment choice as a capital allocation decision, not a processing preference.

 Supplier Acceptance (SA)